Culture of Croatia: Sports

 Other popular sports are basketball and to some extent water polo.
 The most popular sports played mainly by individuals are tennis, skiing, swimming, and to some extent table tennis and chess.
 The nation's arenas are primarily used for handball and basketball games.

 Some notable Croatian martial artists include Mirko "Cro Cop" Filipović, Željko Mavrović, Mate Parlov, Branko Cikatić, Ana Zaninović, Lucija Zaninović, Ivana Habazin and Maša Martinović.

+A female member of Illyrian movement Dragojla Jarnević is generally considered to be a founder of mountaineering in Croatia, as she climbed the steep rocks of Okić in 1843.
+In modern period, one of the most prominent Croatian mountaneers is Stipe Božić.